 Nitroglycerine patches contain a substance called nitric oxide.
 Recent evidence suggests that nitric oxide patches improve pain in tendinopathy.
 Generally, we recommend patches for 2-3 months combined with exercise therapy.

-You must be aware of potential side effects like headaches and skin rash.
-The way you use the patches is critical for their success.
+You must be aware of potential side effects, such as headaches and skin rash.
+The way you use the patches is critical to their success.

 Sometimes, we use injections to help with ankle pain and weakness.

-Some doctors have recently used hyaluronic acid or PRP injections for posterior tibial tendonitis, especially if the tendon shows a split or tear on ultrasound or MRI.
+Some doctors have recently used a high-volume stripping with sterile water, hyaluronic acid or PRP injections for posterior tibial tendonitis, especially if the tendon shows a split or tear on ultrasound or MRI.

-Generally, any injection into a tendon needs ultrasound-guidance to prevent accidental injection into the tendon and improve the injection effect.
+Generally, any injection into a tendon needs ultrasound-guidance to improve the injection effect.

 What about posterior tibial tendon surgery?